CiscoCloud/vaquero-docs/docs/current/getting-started.md

   For example: `VS_NUM=3 vagrant up` will stand up 3 vaquero server VMs.
 Running `vagrant destroy -f` will only destroy the first instance, you must run `VS_NUM=3 vagrant destroy -f` to clean up all of them.
 Include *every* ENV var for *every* vagrant command, even things like `vagrant ssh vs-3`.

+  **Cluster health:** Once the VM(s) are booted and before running vaquero, ensure etcd is running properly by running the following command: `etcdctl cluster-health`

 ## 3. pull the latest docker image

 `docker pull shippedrepos-docker-vaquero.bintray.io/vaquero/vaquero:latest`